Ketuanan Melayu: Early Malay nationalism

 Malay nationalism as an organised political movement existed since the invasion by foreign powers.
 However, the ethnic Chinese and Indian immigrants, forming a minority of the population, did not see themselves as Malayans.
 A report by the Permanent Under-Secretary of State for the Colonies in the early 1930s found that "the number of non-Malays who have adopted Malaya as their home is only a very small proportion of the whole population".

-Although the British effectively held de facto control over Malaya, de jure the country was governed by the Malays themselves, and merely being temporarily administrated by the British.
+Although the British effectively held de facto control over Malaya, de jure the country was governed by the Malays themselves, and merely being temporarily administered by the British.
 The High Commissioner, Sir Hugh Clifford made a speech outlining the British ideology during their rule in Malaysia, in which he urged "everyone in this country [to] be mindful of the fact that this is a Malay country, and we British came here at the invitation of Their Highnesses the Malay Rulers, and it is our duty to help the Malays to rule their own country."

 The colonial authorities adopted an open "Pro-Malay" policy so the Malays could, in the words of High Commissioner Sir Laurence Guillemard, be equipped "to take their proper place in the administrative and commercial life of these States."
 In reality, the non-elite Malays felt marginalised by the economic and political policies of the colonial government, and felt increasingly separated and disconnected from the Malay elite.

 The local-born non-Malay communities soon began a campaign for self-rule.
 In 1936, the Malayan-born Indian community asked High Commissioner Sir Shenton Thomas to grant them a share of administrative appointments.
 Thomas rejected the request, referring to the local-born Indians as "foreigners".
 Although the colonial government appeared to view the Chinese as a "transient labor force," with statistics indicating most Chinese migrants eventually returned home, some historians have contended that the local-born Chinese population was steadily growing during the period.
 Nevertheless, the colonial government insisted it would be dangerous to consider the Chinese as having "a tendency to permanent settlement"; the locally born Indian community — comprising 20% of the Indian population, the rest being manual labourers having migrated for similar reasons as the Chinese at around the same time — was likewise largely ignored.